kserve/kserve/docs/samples/graph/README.md

 ![image](graph.png)

 ### **2.1 Inference Graph**
-As the above image shows, an inference graph is made up of a list of `nodes`, and each `node` consists of several steps with `InferenceService` or `Node` as the targets which is highly composable.
+As the above image shows, an inference graph is made up of a list of `routing nodes`, and each `routing node` consists of several steps with `InferenceService` or `Node` as the targets which is highly composable.
 Every graph must have a root node named `root`, when an inference request hits the graph, it executes the request starting from the `root` node of the DAG.
 If the graph has other `nodes` in the `Sequence`, it will pass the `$request` or `$response` of the root node as input data to the `next node`.
 There are four `node` types that are supported: ***Sequence***, ***Switch***, ***Ensemble***, ***Splitter***.